GRAINS-Wheat near 3-1/2 month high on supply concerns, soy firm

 supply and demand report due in a week.

-percentage points behind the same time a year ago because of too
+7.2 percentage points behind the same time a year ago because of

 Just 1.4 percent of the expected crop has been sown,